Michael-Murage/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles lists all files including hidden in the current directory

 5-listfilesdigitonly lists all files including hidden and their user and group IDs

+6-firstdirectory creates a "my_first_directory" folder in tmp folder